“My music

 -

-Listen carefully to all playbacks, then direct all mixing.
+Listen to all playbacks and direct all mixing and editing.

 |